ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 Marco:  Why?
 This part is not even strictly ACE anymore.
 Also, the Client knows what kind of response to expect, since it is contacted a specific resource on the KDC in the first place.
 -->

 The KDC verifies the 'scope' received in the Key Distribution Request, if present, against the 'scope' stored in the access token associated to this client.
 If verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.
-If verification succeeds, the KDC sends a Key Distribution success Response to the Client.
 If the Key Distribution Request is not formatted correctly (e.g. no 'scope' field present while expected, or unknown fields present), the KDC MUST respond with 4.00 (Bad Request) error message.

-The Key Distribution sccess Response corresponds to a 2.01 Created message.
+If verification succeeds, the KDC sends a Key Distribution success Response to the Client.
+The Key Distribution success Response corresponds to a 2.01 Created message.
 The payload of this response is a CBOR map, which MUST contain:

 * 'kty', identifying the key type of the 'key' parameter.
 The set of values can be found in the "Key Type" column of the "ACE Groupcomm Key" Registry.
 Implementations MUST verify that the key type matches the profile being used, if present, as registered in the "ACE Groupcomm Key" registry.